yonnyZer0/yelp-review-extractor/README.md

 Only "recheck" mode is currently supported what means you can scrape only concrete restaurants by urls.
 Because of active proxy banning is recommended to scrape pages using RESIDENTIAL proxies.

+Parameters "cutoff_date" and "ext_id" are not required.

+"cutoff_date" defines the oldest review you wanna to scrape.
+If not set then all restaurant reviews are extracted.
+"ext_id" is returned in results without the change.
+Can be used for storing your internal key.

 ## Sample input

 <pre>